motorina0/codenvy/DOCS.md

 ```

 ### `codenvy init`
 Initializes an empty directory with a Codenvy configuration and instance folder where user data and runtime configuration will be stored.
-This command creates two folders, `config` and `instance`.
-The `config` folder contains the `codenvy.ver` file which you can use to configure how the product is run.
+Uses the values you set to `CODENVY_CONFIG` and `CODENVY_INSTANCE` to set these values, then they are set to `$PWD/config` and `$PWD/instance`.
+The `CODENVY_CONFIG` folder will get a `codenvy.env` file, which is the file you use to configure how Codenvy is configured and run.
 Other files in this folder are used by Codenvy's configuration system to structure the runtime microservices.

-These variables can be set in your local environment shell before running and they will be respected during initialization and inserted as defaults into `config/codenvy.ver`:
+These variables can be set in your local environment shell before running and they will be respected during initialization and inserted as defaults into `CODENVY_CONFIG/codenvy.ver`:

 | Variable | Description |
 |----------|-------------|